saurabhbhatia/fedible/resume.md

 ## Open Source & Community work

+-  Won first prize in the Microsoft Azure Hackday.
+Built an app that analyzes facial expressions of the staff and  calculates their happiness index using Ruby, Rails, Java and Azure Cognative API.
 - Contributor & Mentor, [Rails Bridge](https://github.com/railsbridge?tab=members)
 - [RubyGems Contributions](https://rubygems.org/profiles/saurabhbhatia)
 - Former Community lead at Twincling Open Source Community involved in active promotion of Open Source technologies in Hyderabad.